ondrejbiza/negative-sampling-icml-21/README.md

-# Negative samling in C-SWM
+# Negative sampling in C-SWM

 This is the original source code for "The Impact of Negative Sampling on Contrastive Structured World Models.
 O Biza, E van der Pol, T Kipf.
 ICML'21 SSL workshop."